pivotal/docs-tap/install-general.md

     - GitHub
     - GitLab
     - Azure DevOps
 - Tanzu Application Platform GUI Blank Catalog from the Tanzu Application section of Tanzu Network
-  - You can find this by navigating to [Tanzu Network](https://network.tanzu.vmware.com/) and selecting the Tanzu Application Platform.
-Under the list of available files to download, you should see a fodler titled `tap-gui-catalogs`.
-Inside that folder is a compressed archive titled Tanzu Application Platform Blank Catalog.
-You'll need to extract that catalog to the above Git repository of choice.
+  - To install this navigate to [Tanzu Network](https://network.tanzu.vmware.com/) and select the Tanzu Application Platform.
+Under the list of available files to download, there will be a fodler titled `tap-gui-catalogs`.
+Inside that folder is a compressed archive titled `Tanzu Application Platform Blank Catalog`.
+You'll need to extract that catalog to the preceding Git repository of choice.
 This serves as the configuration location for your Organziation's Catalog inside Tanzu Application Platform GUI.

 ### Kubernetes Cluster Requirements
 Installation requires: